 The Total Rental Fee will be uniform for each rental unit per housing property.
-The Total Rental Fee for each rental unit, per housing property, will be the same as what the rental fee was previously under the Act 173 Program.
+Unless PRDOH approves an exception in writing, Ithe Total Rental Fee for each rental unit, per housing property, will be the same as what the rental fee was previously under the Act 173 Program.